olmozavala/OWGIS_V2/README.md

 To use the Mobile Interface as an installable Mobile App, refer the following process:

+Step 1: Get Android SDK

-Step 1: Install the latest Android SDK onto your machine (http://developer.android.com/sdk/index.html)
+    Install the latest Android SDK onto your machine (http://developer.android.com/sdk/index.html)

-Step 2: Download and install Titanium Studio (http://www.appcelerator.com/titanium/download-titanium/) (Sign-up for Free)
+Step 2: Get Titanium Studio

-    You will be prompted to select the location of Android SDK
+    Download and install Titanium Studio http://www.appcelerator.com/titanium/download-titanium/ (Sign-up for Free) You will be prompted to select the location of Android SDK

+Step 3: Get OWGIS_Mob
-Step 3: Download the project OWGIS_Mob and import it in Titanium Studio

-    Download link: https://github.com/harshulpandav/OWGIS_Mob
+    Download the project OWGIS_Mob and import it in Titanium Studio Download link: https://github.com/harshulpandav/OWGIS_Mob

+Step 4: Configure OWGIS_Mob
-Step 4: Configure the URL on which your OWGIS_V2 is running

-    Press Ctrl+Shift+R and type "app.js"
+    Configure the URL on which your OWGIS_V2 is running Press Ctrl+Shift+R and type "app.js"
     	Change the URL within Titanium.UI.createWebView({ .. })

+Step 5: Run OWGIS_Mob
-Step 5: Connect your Android device in debug mode to the computer

-    Run the project by Right click > Run As	> (Select your device if connected)
+    Connect your Android device in debug mode to the computer Run the project by Right click > Run As > (Select your device if connected)

 ## Community